-- the building (this particularly relates to Biomass plants), the build size, choice of materials and design should also fit with the landscape character and local buildings in the surrounding area. - Where fencing and /or walling are required, materials used should reflect the rural area of the Park and should resemble existing field boundaries in the vicinity. - Health and safety signage may be required, the visual impact of this should be considered and the size and location of the signage should be placed to minimise the visual impact of this from outwith the site.
+- footprint along with working corridors and access tracks (permanent and temporary) should be clearly delineated and shown on plans. - Fencing should be minimal, and incorporate use of natural materials where possible. - If a separate fuel store is required for the building (this particularly relates to Biomass plants), the build size, choice of materials and design should also fit with the landscape character and local buildings in the surrounding area. - Where fencing and /or walling are required, materials used should reflect the rural area of the Park and should resemble existing field boundaries in the vicinity. - Health and safety signage may be required, the visual impact of this should be considered and the size and location of the signage should be placed to minimise the visual impact of this from outwith the site.